Can Watching Fish Improve Patient’s Nutritional Intake?

 And all it took was your divided attention.

-In the same way, this may encourage Alzheimer’s patients to increase their nutritional intake.
+Similarly, this may encourage people with Alzheimer’s to increase their nutritional intake.

-Even if communication skills have weakened, watching the soft movements of colorful fish has been shown to stimulate the mind enough to attract attention, calm the body, and improve eating patterns.
+Even if communication skills have weakened, observing the gentle movements of colorful fish has been shown to stimulate the mind, capture attention, calm the body, and improve eating habits.

 Stress Reduction